 If you can't find any events happening in your area, consider hosting one.
 Get creative!
 What do customers in your area want?
 How can you and your neighbors promote small businesses?

 One Arizona community, for example, hosted a superhero-themed event to bring in more people.
 Again, you can brainstorm with other small businesses in your area to create an event that brings the day (and your business) lasting success.

 Get the word out to your existing customers

 There's a solid chance your existing customers don't know about Small Business Saturday.
 It's up to you to get the word out by advertising the day ahead of time.

 American Express offers free marketing tools and resources, though you may also wish to leverage your marketing platforms to communicate with your target audience.

 For example, Constant Contact includes email templates specifically designed for Small Business Saturday.
 As soon as possible, you'll want to send an initial email that encourages consumers to support small businesses this year, as well as highlight what customers can expect from your store in particular.

 As the day approaches, you'll want to send a reminder email reminding your customers of the date and why they should consider shopping small.
-You can follow this up by sending a "last chance" email a day or so before November 27, making a final push to "shop small" as the holiday shopping season begins.
+You can follow this up by sending a "last chance" email a day or so before Small Business Saturday, making a final push to "shop small" as the holiday shopping season begins.

 Attract new customers through social media